flutter/website/src/content/app-architecture/cookbook/sql.md

 )
 ```

-Then, the view model calls the TodoRepository deleteTodo method, passing the unique ToDo item identifier.
-If the result is correct, the ToDo item is then removed from the view model, and so removed from the screen.
+Then, the view model calls the `TodoRepository.deleteTodo()` method,
+passing the unique ToDo item identifier.
+If the result is correct,
+the ToDo item is then removed from the view model,
+and so removed from the screen.

 <?code-excerpt "lib/ui/todo_list/viewmodel/todo_list_viewmodel.dart (Delete)"?>
 ```dart